architecture-research-group/pages/source/ProfilingGem5.rst

 .. this will make a link in the index.html
-Gem 5 Acceleration
+Profiliing an Architectural Simulator
 ==================

 Overview
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This is just a simple copy-paste from the paper.
-We need to trim it...
+gem5 is a state-of-the-art software-based architectural simulator with wide spread use both in academia and industry.We set out to profile the performance of gem5 on different platforms and evaluate its performance.
+Our observation show that gem5 is 1.7x~3.7x faster on a MacBook Pro w/ M1 vs. Dell server w/ Intel Xeon Gold.

-Software-based simulation is the backbone of computer architecture research and development.
-Since the inception of computer architecture as a field, many software-based architectural simulators1 have emerged.
-Currently, various architectural simulators are in-use by academia and industry for modeling different aspects of future computing platforms. gem5, Sniper, MARSSx86, and ZSim are just a few examples of architectural simulators with currently active communities. gem5 is one of the most popular hardware simulator in the community.
-Howerver, software-based architectural simulation is slow.
-We observed that gem5 runs up to 1.7x~3.7x faster on a MacBook Pro w/ M1 vs. Dell server w/ Intel Xeon Gold.
+Hence, we use FireSim to validate our hypothesis that gem5 is largely impacted by its cache sizes.
-So, we extensively profiled gem5 using hardware performance counters on both Intel and Apple's CPUs.
-We found that gem5 is fronend-bounded and it is very sensetive to L1 cache size.
+In this documentation, we describe the steps for running gem5 as a workload on FireSim.

 .. calculating Velocity Feed Forward gain (kF)